-It’s been COLD here in sunny, So Cal this week (relatively speaking, of course)!
-I thought this might be a good time to pull out one of my favorite fall recipes!
-I saw this one on the Rachael Ray Show a couple of years ago and I’ve been making it ever since.
+I saw this one on the Rachael Ray Show a few years ago and I’ve been making it ever since.
 ANYONE can make this one… yes, it’s THAT easy… and REALLY GOOD!

 - 5 cups cooked chicken (rotisserie or boiled)

-- 1 8-ounce block pepper jack cheese, grated (I have also used cheddar)
+- 1 8 oz block pepper jack cheese, grated (I have also used cheddar)

 - 2 cloves garlic, minced